 - Mutual fund enforcement matter: Represented an investment management firm in SEC investigation regarding security pricing and valuation procedures.

-- Futures and swaps regulatory practice: Represented multinational financial services firm in responding to regulatory inquiries and exams by CME, ICE, CFTC, and other regulatory bodies, with a focus on futures and swaps trading.
+- Futures and swaps regulatory practice: Represented multinational financial services firm in responding to regulatory inquiries by CME, ICE, CFTC, and other regulatory bodies, with a focus on futures and swaps trading.

-- Insider trading: Represented a hedge fund in SEC inquiry into possible insider trading around the potential purchase of a private company by a public company.
+- Insider trading: Represented multiple hedge funds in SEC inquiries into possible insider trading activity by fund managers.

 - Individual representations: Represented former officials of a public real estate firm in relation to a DOJ and SEC investigation into potential accounting fraud by the firm.